Marlboro County, South Carolina: Government and politics

 After Democrats regained power in the state in the late nineteenth century, the legislature passed a new constitution that raised barriers to voter registration, effectively disfranchising black voters; at the time blacks comprised a majority of the population in the state and mostly supported Republican candidates.
 The state legislature also imposed legal racial segregation and laws for Jim Crow and white supremacy.
 This situation of disfranchisement lasted largely into the 1960s, until after Congress passed the federal Voting Rights Act of 1965, to give the government oversight and power to enforce constitutional rights for all citizens.
 As part of the Solid South, the whites of the county and state used to vote overwhelmingly Democratic, giving 100% of its vote to the party in 1924.
 White South Carolina residents (and throughout the South) had outsize power in Congress, as they controlled seats apportioned on the basis of total population of the state, while disfranchising the blacks.

 Since the late 20th century, the county has voted mostly Democratic, but the demographics of political alignments have changed markedly since the 19th century.
 African Americans have mostly left the Republican Party to support the national Democratic Party.
 Conservative whites have shifted to the Republican Party.
-In the 1972 election, Republican Richard Nixon won every county in the state including Marlboro.
+In the 1972 election, Republican Richard Nixon won every county in the state including Marlboro, and this was, as of 2024, the last time a Republican carried the county.
 In state and local voting, many whites have voted for Republican candidates, and African Americans have tended to continue to support the Democrats.

-The Democratic presidential candidates have received more than 58% of the county vote in all elections from 1992 to 2012.
+In 2024, Donald Trump gained over 48% of the vote as opposed to Harris' 51%, the closest a Republican has come to carrying the county since 1972.

+Economy

+In 2022, the GDP was $918.3 million (about $35,726 per capita), and the real GDP was $753 million (about $29,295 per capita) in chained 2017 dollars.

+As of April 2024, some of the top employers of the county include the United States Department of Justice, Domtar, Food Lion, Domino's, and Walmart.